* Lloyds gives 12-mths notice on competition concerns

 * Standard Life says worth less than 5 pct of 2017 revenues

-* Shares in Standard Life Aberdeen down 4.9 pct (Adds detail from statement, background, updates shares)
+* Shares in Standard Life Aberdeen down 4.8 pct (Adds detail from statement, analyst reaction, share price, bullet points)

-LONDON, Feb 15 (Reuters) - Standard Life Aberdeen said on Thursday it had been served notice on a 109 billion pound ($153 billion) asset management deal by its biggest client, Lloyds Banking Group, further denting shares in the recently-merged group.
+LONDON, Feb 15 (Reuters) - Standard Life Aberdeen said on Thursday it had been served notice by Lloyds Banking Group and Scottish Widows on a 109 billion pound ($153 billion) asset management deal, further denting shares in the recently-merged group.

-Clients have pulled billions of pounds in assets in the six months since Standard Life and Aberdeen Asset Management formed one of Britain's biggest asset managers, and the Lloyds mandate represents 17 percent of SLA's remaining 646 billion pounds under management.
+Clients have pulled billions of pounds in assets from SLA in the six months since Standard Life and Aberdeen Asset Management formed one of Britain's biggest asset managers.

-The 11 billion pound merger triggered the right for Lloyds and Scottish Widows, which is part of the British bank, to review an agreement struck in 2014 for Aberdeen to manage pension assets on behalf of Lloyds' insurance and wealth units as Standard Life is a "material competitor" to both.
+The merger triggered the right for Lloyds and Scottish Widows, which is part of the British bank, to review an agreement struck in 2014 for Aberdeen to manage assets on behalf of Lloyds' insurance and wealth units as Standard Life is a "material competitor" to both.

 "We are disappointed by this decision in context of strong performance and good service we have delivered," Keith Skeoch and Martin Gilbert, Standard Life Aberdeen's co-chief executives, said in a statement announcing the review.

 Scottish Widows and Lloyds said in a statement they had given notice to SLA of their plans to terminate the deal, kick-starting a 12-month process to find a replacement provider or providers.
 SLA said it planned to participate in the process.

 SLA said it would take a one-off impairment charge of 40 million pounds and its shares were the weakest performer on the blue-chip FTSE 100 at 0935 GMT, with a 4.8 percent fall.